Morgan stars as USWNT bounce back with emphatic victory over weakened France | Goal.com

 The U.S. has had a 'problem' in recent years: the team has four world-class central midfielders and just three places in which to play them.

-Lavelle has been playing in a wide role at Manchester City and though she is naturally a central playmaker, Andovovski moved her there in the second half, leaving the other three to occupy the team’s three-player midfield.
+Lavelle has been playing in a wide role at Manchester City and though she is naturally a central playmaker, Andonovski moved her to a wide forward spot in the second half, leaving the other three to occupy the midfield.

+“All four of them are incredible players,” Andonovski said.
+“You want to figure out how to have all of the best players on the field at the same time.

+“I thought this was a great opportunity for us to try things against a very good team, to have all four of them.”

 Lavelle looked lively on the flank, switching from the right side to the left at times as the U.S. looked for a third goal.
 Though she’s best at a No.10, her versatility will be key on an 18-player Olympic roster.